With three simple ingredients in the marinade, these tender grilled pork chops are bound to become a summer (or year-round!) favorite!

-My sister-in-law, Angela, sent me this recipe a while back saying she had made this pork several times (even going so far as to tip-toe out to her grill in the deep snow) and raved about how tasty the pork turned out.
+Years ago, years and years ago, my sister-in-law, Angela, sent me this recipe saying she had grilled these pork chops several times (even going so far as to tip-toe out to her grill in the deep snow) and she couldn’t stop raving about how tasty they were.
 I figured if they were fantastic enough for Ang to risk frostbite on her little piggies, I should give them a go, too.

 These pork chops would pair beautifully with a simple orzo pilaf, scalloped potatoes, pasta salad, or even a classic baked potato (or try this unique version!), not to mention anyone of these tasty salads.